The 2-switch-degree of a graph: Preliminaries

-A direct consequence of Theorem \ref{berge's.theorem} is that $\mathcal{G}(s)$ is connected.
-In recent years, the problem of determining whether a given induced subgraph of $\mathcal{G}(s)$ is connected or not has been extensively studied.
+A direct consequence of \Cref{berge's.theorem} is that $\mathcal{G}(d)$ is connected.
+In recent years, the problem of determining whether a given induced subgraph of $\mathcal{G}(d)$ is connected or not has been extensively studied.
 In this direction, many advances have already been made.
-For example, it is known that $\mathcal{F}(s)$, i.e., the subgraph of $\mathcal{G}(s)$ induced by forests, is connected.
-An analogous result also holds for unicyclic graphs, connected graphs, and pseudoforests (the latter are graphs whose components are trees or unicyclic graphs).
-To delve deeper into these topics, the following papers can be consulted: \cite{vnsigma.2switch.unic.pseudof,vnsigma.2switch.graphs.forests,taylor2006contrained}.
-The most important feature of a connected $\mathcal{H}\preceq\mathcal{G}(s)$ is that it ensures the possibility of transforming, via 2-switches, a graph $G\in V(\mathcal{H})$ into another graph $G'\in V(\mathcal{H})$ in such a way that every intermediate graph in the transition also belongs to $V(\mathcal{H})$.
-Let $s=(d_{v})_{v=1}^{n}$ be a degree sequence.
-The sequence
+For example, it is known that $\mathcal{F}(d)$, i.e., the subgraph of $\mathcal{G}(d)$ induced by forests, is connected (see \cite{schvollner_pseudoforests}).
+An analogous result also holds for unicyclic graphs, connected graphs, and pseudoforests, i.e., graphs whose components are trees or unicyclic graphs (see \cite{schvollner_pseudoforests,taylor2006contrained}).
+The most important feature of a connected $\mathcal{H}\preceq\mathcal{G}(d)$ is that it ensures the possibility of transforming, via 2-switches, a graph $G\in V(\mathcal{H})$ into another graph $G'\in V(\mathcal{H})$ in such a way that every intermediate graph in the transition also belongs to $V(\mathcal{H})$.
+If $d=(d_{v})_{v=1}^{n}$ is the degree sequence of $G$, then the sequence $\overline{d}=(n-1-d_{v})_{v=1}^{n}$ is the degree sequence of $\overline{G}$.
+The following result is stated, without a detailed proof, in \cite{barrus2023cliques} (page 2).
+Since we have not found an explicit proof in the literature, we include our own for completeness.